adrien-matta/nptool/_manual/adding-detectors_part1.md

 $ npanalysis --last-sim -GH
 {% endhighlight %}
 A default output ROOT file (PhysicsTree.root) is created in the
-$NPTOOL/Output/Analysis directory.
+$NPTOOL/Outputs/Analysis directory.
 The --last-sim flag analyses the previous simulation while the -GH flag generates histograms defined in the TnewDetSpectra class.

+The spectra are stored in the ControlSpectra/newDet/ directory of the PhysicsTree.root file.
+The newDet_ENERGY_TIME and newDet_ENERGY_CAL spectra show the energy v.s. time and energy information, respectively.